kasra-hosseini/obspyDMT/README.rst

     $ obspyDMT --pre_filt '(f1,f2,f3,f4)' --option-1 value --option-2

-where *(f1,f2,f3,f4)* are the four corner frequencies of a cosine taper, one between f2 and f3 and tapers to zero for f1 < f < f2 and f3 < f < f4.
+where *(f1,f2,f3,f4)* are the four corner frequencies of a cosine taper: one between f2 and f3 and tapers to zero for f1 < f < f2 and f3 < f < f4.

 If you do not need the pre filter: